A robust bootstrap change point test for high-dimensional location parameter: Simulation study

 \section{Simulation study}

-In this section, we report simulation results of our method in size and power performance.
-We generate independent random vectors from the location-shift model~\eqref{eqn:location_shift_model}.
-Under $H_{1}$, the signal vector is chosen as $\theta = (\theta_{1},0,\dots,0)^{T}$ so that $\theta_1 = |\theta|_\infty$.
+In this section, we first report simulation results of our method in size approximation and power performance under single change point model.
+Independent random vectors are generated according to the location-shift model~\eqref{eqn:location_shift_model}.
+Comparison with other methods follows.
+In the end, we evaluate the global test of direct extension and the Backward Detection of estimation for multiple change points.